Money and currency

 Don't use a colon if the price is spaced out from the field title (e.g. if the title is left-aligned and the price is right-aligned.

-When talking about currencies generally, write the currency in full using its recognised descriptor (proper noun) followed by the currency symbol in brackets:
+When talking about currencies in longer-form content, write the currency in full using its proper noun followed by the currency symbol in brackets:

 • British Pound (£)